harrisonkong/HKUIButton/README.md

 ### Dynamic Corner Radius
 Allows you to dynamically calculate the corner radius base on one of the followings:

-- the width of the label
+- the width of the button
-- the height of the label
+- the height of the button
-- the length of the shorter edge of the label (width or height)
+- the length of the shorter edge of the button (width or height)
-- the length of the longer edge of the label (width or height)
+- the length of the longer edge of the button (width or height)

 - Or, it can also be set to a constant

-This is useful for labels that change size (e.g. device rotation) or for catering to screen sizes of different devices (e.g., iPhone vs. iPad)
+This is useful for buttons that change size (e.g. device rotation) or for catering to screen sizes of different devices (e.g., iPhone vs. iPad)

 ### Dynamic Font Scaling ###

 Allows you to dynamically calculate the font size base on one of the followings:

-- the width of the label
+- the width of the button
-- the height of the label
+- the height of the button
-- the length of the shorter edge of the label (width or height)
+- the length of the shorter edge of the button (width or height)
-- the length of the longer edge of the label (width or height)
+- the length of the longer edge of the button (width or height)

-This is useful for labels that change size (e.g. device rotation) or for catering to screen sizes of different devices (e.g., iPhone vs. iPad)
+This is useful for buttons that change size (e.g. device rotation) or for catering to screen sizes of different devices (e.g., iPhone vs. iPad)

 The following examples show how this work.
 The top button has dynamic corner radius and dynamic font scaling turned on and the bottom button does not.
 The first screen is an iPhone, the second screen is an iPad.
 As you can see, the fixed sizes do not look right on the second screen.